Skip to content

 ### Contribution process

-Generally, we should try to stick to the following process when contributing to the project:
+To ensure your contribution goes smoothly, please stick to the following process when contributing to the project:

-2. If all is clear - you should **get in touch with maintainers** of level high enough to review/merge your future PR and __talk with them about key design aspects before you even submit a contribution__.
-This is *especially* important for bigger and more fundamental improvements, when you're learning and when you're exploring "uncharted territories".
-Staying engaged in communication with the maintainers will help you to avoid unnecessary reworks later on and make sure that your contribution is aligned with how we do things.
+- This is *especially* important for bigger and more fundamental improvements, when you're learning and when you're exploring "uncharted territories".
+Staying engaged in communication with the maintainers will help you to avoid unnecessary wasted effort and reworks later on and make sure that your contribution is aligned with how we do things.
 Not only that, but it also allows you to essentially get early reviews on important things and faster merges (which is especially important in light of our large amount of PRs) with higher level of confidence.

 - Currently the Phobos channel on Discord is the best place to brainstorm things like that, as it's the most accessible place to reach out to maintainers and discuss your ideas (or if there's nobody around - try messaging experienced maintainers privately).
-GitHub issues, discussions and draft PRs (with not a lot of work done yet) are also a good place to discuss things, but they are not as fast as Discord and are better used for persistent storage of info.

 - It's also a good thing to get opinions of multiple maintainers and not always consult specific one or a separate part of them.
 We should try to stay interconnected with each other, even if initially divided by language or habitually.